JesseEmond/blitz-2025-registration/README.md

 ```
 ([decompiled JS](https://github.com/JesseEmond/blitz-2025-registration/blob/main/disassembled_js/490a918d96484178d4b23d814405ac87/challenge/threats/aggressive.decomp.js), [Rust re-implementation](https://github.com/JesseEmond/blitz-2025-registration/blob/a179249c7b6a6c618dab7975739a3f4ee013114f/bot/src/pathfinding.rs#L61-L122))

-For all things pathfinding, I highly recommend (again) [Amit's pages](https://theory.stanford.edu/~amitp/GameProgramming/)as a resource, I'll be reusing some of the vocabulary from there.
-Overall, the above `get_aggressive_path` for pathfinding purposes works correctly, and overall looks fairly similar to a typical Dijkstra search.
+For all things pathfinding, I highly recommend (again) [Amit's pages](https://theory.stanford.edu/~amitp/GameProgramming/) as a resource, I'll be reusing some of the vocabulary from there.
+Overall, the above `get_aggressive_path` for pathfinding purposes works correctly, and looks fairly similar to a typical Dijkstra search.

-What stands out, however, is the sort of all unseen positions on each loop.
-The choice to sort the frontier queue every time a new node is picked is a costly one that can subtly impact the pathfinding outputs if not copied.
+What stands out, however, is the sort of all yet-unseen positions on each loop.
+The choice to sort the frontier queue every time a new node is picked is a costly one that can subtly impact the pathfinding outputs if not replicated.
 This is fine of course for a server that processes a single tick, but you'll see later that this is a challenge for us if we want to rapidly simulate the server many times in 100ms when searching for our next move.

 ##### Owl (aka surveillance)
 This one is a bit more funky (guessing the specifics without reverse engineering sounds... challenging):